zerobased-co/muchtrans/articles/what-i-ve-learned-about-accessibility-in-spas.md

 After extensive testing, this was more-or-less the best solution I could come up with.
 It works perfectly in NVDA on the latest version of Firefox, although sadly [it has some minor issues in VoiceOver on Safari and NVDA on Chrome](https://github.com/nolanlawson/pinafore/pull/1513#issue-320087960).
 However, since this is the standards-based solution (and doesn't rely on `aria-live="assertive"` hacks), my hope is that browsers and screen readers will catch up with this implementation.

+**Update**: I managed to get this widget working in Chrome+NVDA and Safari+VoiceOver.
+The fixes needed are described [in this comment](https://github.com/nolanlawson/pinafore/pull/1632#issuecomment-552154682).

 ## Manual and automated accessibility testing

 There are a lot of automated tools that can give you good tips on improving accessibility in your web app.
 Some of the ones I've used include [Lighthouse](https://developers.google.com/web/tools/lighthouse/) (which uses [Axe](https://www.deque.com/axe/) under the hood), the [Chrome accessibility tools](https://developers.google.com/web/tools/chrome-devtools/accessibility/reference), and the [Firefox accessibility tools](https://hacks.mozilla.org/2019/10/auditing-for-accessibility-problems-with-firefox-developer-tools/).
 (These tools can give you slightly different results, so I like to use multiple so that I can get second opinions!)